While there’s plenty of information out there about acne on the face, what about acne that occurs elsewhere on the body?

-Just like the pimples on your face, there are many causes of this common skin condition.
-Most often, acne occurs when the glands produce an excess of oil and dead skin cells that are not removed block the hair follicles.
-Another common cause of bacne is an individual’s lifestyle habits, such as working out or having a labour intense job.
-Sweat that is left on the skin for too long can often lead to breakouts on the back and body.
+Although your genetics, hormones and medications can play a role, bacne is often caused by lifestyle habits, such as working out or having a labour intense job.
+Sweat that is left on the skin for too long or trapped under clothing can lead to breakouts on the back and body.

-How can I treat it?
+How can I treat bacne?